Zingabopp/BeatSaberModdingTools/README.md

 # BeatSaberTemplates
-A set of templates for creating Beat Saber mods.
+A set of templates for creating Beat Saber plugins.

 **All Templates**
 * Have the option of creating directory junctions to important folders in your Beat Saber directory (Managed/Libs/Plugins).
   * Drag your Beat Saber folder into "CreateJunctions.bat" inside your project directory.
   * Alternatively, specify the full path to your Beat Saber folder with the BeatSaberFolder property inside a csproj.user file.
-* Check AssemblyVersion.cs against the mod version specified in manifest.json and issue a build error message when they don't match.
+* Check AssemblyVersion.cs against the plugin version specified in manifest.json and issue a build error message when they don't match.
 * Automatically zip Release builds using the file name format <AssemblyName>-<AssemblyVersion>-bs<BeatSaberGameVersion>-<GithubCommitHash>.zip.
   * AssemblyName, AssemblyVersion, and BeatSaberGameVersion are read from the manifest.json.
-* Copies the mod dll to BeatSaberFolder\Plugins.
+* Copies the plugin dll to BeatSaberFolder\Plugins.

 # How To Use